DespairC/SimpleDB/course-info-2021/lab3.md

 You will need to implement
 some way to record table statistics for selectivity estimation.
-We have provided a skeleton class, <tt>IntHistogram</tt> that will do this.
+We have provided a skeleton（框架） class, <tt>IntHistogram</tt> that will do this.
 Our intent is that you calculate histograms using the bucket-based method described above, but you are free to use some other method so long as it provides reasonable selectivity estimates.